Links

 C

-Continuous integration (CI), continuous delivery (CD) and continuous deployment (CD) together comprise an SDLC model, guiding developers to automate development and delivery of small, frequent changes.
-This ensures all team members have access to the latest code base and can ensure the compatibility of committed code during development.
+Continuous integration (CI), continuous delivery (CD), and continuous deployment (CD) together comprise a Software Development Lifecycle (SDLC) model, guiding developers to automate the development and delivery of small, frequent changes.
+This ensures all team members have access to the latest codebase and can ensure the compatibility of committed code during development.
 See Snyk CI/CD for details of Snyk CI/CD integrations.

 CLI